HimanS-sys/skill_captain_java_intermediate/day_7/README.md

   * `path` (location with name of the file).
 2. Inside this method create`FileWriter` object with a specific filepath.
 3. Write the text on the given file using `[FileWriter Object].write(text)`.
 4. Use this method inside the main method.

+To check the .java file:
+* go to day_7/textFileWriter/src.
+* click on Main.java file.